jprescott1/improved-parakeet/README.md

 # improved-parakeet
-Working through Building an Orchestrator in Go (from scratch)
+Working through the Building an Orchestrator in Go (from scratch) book